Why Does Small Business Need Cloud Storage?

 |Lowest-priced Plan||$20/User/Month: 1 TB||$5/User/Month: 1 TB||$16.58/User/Month: 3 TB||$7/User/Month: unlimited||$6/User/Month: 30 GB||$15/User/Month: unlimited|

-How to Easily Manage Cloud Storage for Small Business
+How to Easily Manage Multiple Cloud Storage for Small Business

 Speaking of cloud file managers, it is inevitable to mention MultCloud, which is a professional multi-cloud storage manager that helps users manage clouds and data efficiently.
-Currently supports 30+ cloud drives, such as Google Drive, Google Photos, pCloud, Box, Dropbox, OneDrive, MEGA and many other cloud services, even NAS, WebDAV, FTP/SFTP, Shared with me and Shared Drive.
+Currently supports 30+ cloud drives, such as Google Drive, Google Workspace, SharePoint, Google Photos, pCloud, Box, Box Business, Dropbox, Dropbox for Business, OneDrive, OneDrive for Busienss, MEGA and many other cloud services, even NAS, WebDAV, FTP/SFTP, Shared with me and Shared Drive.

 First, you can add the cloud you use to MultCloud's interface.
 After adding the clouds, you can start managing them as you would on each cloud's official website.